apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 Note #1: Enum aliases can potentially result in conflicting names even after appending the case numeric value.
-Since aliases are only supported to provide alternate names for the same underlying numeric value, SwiftProtobuf simply drops the alias in such cases.
+Since proto2 only supports aliases as alternate names for the same underlying numeric value, SwiftProtobuf simply drops the alias in such cases.
 See the protobuf documentation for `allow_alias` for more information